mhurtgen/music/README.md

 # music
-As a musician I wanted to know who the most prolific composer was, how many Symphonies he had composed and so on.
-The best way to do this was to scrape the the IMSLP website, fill database tables and do some statistics.
-Using python libraries, the ISLMP, I extracted composer and work information.
+This is a web scraping program for IMSLP (International Music Score Library Petrucci).
+The program fills databases tables to do some statistics.
+Using python libraries, information on the composers and the tunes are extracted from the IMSLP website.